Kansanshi mine

-Kansanshi mine is a large open-pit copper and gold mine in Solwezi in the North-Western Province of Zambia.
-The mine is located 10 km north of the town of Solwezi.
-Kansanshi has one of the largest copper reserves in Zambia, with estimated reserves of 727 million tonnes of ore graded at 0.86% copper.
+Kansanshi Mine is a large open-pit copper and gold mine in Solwezi in the North-Western Province of Zambia.
+The mine is approximately 14 km north of the town of Solwezi.

 It is owned by First Quantum Minerals (FQM) (80%) and ZCCM Investments Holdings (20%).
 The mine is operated by Kansanshi Mining Plc.
+On December 1, 2022, ZCCM converted its dividend rights to a 3.1% revenue royalty.